-In revising the book to this sixth edition, several important aspects changed.
-We've moved to Arena version 14.5 (from version 12.0 in the prior edition), which contains many new and useful features; all text and screenshots have been accordingly updated, as have all of the example files (in the Book Examples folder that's available for download as a .zip-file archive from the book's website, www.mhhe.com/kelton).
+In revising the book to this seventh edition, several important aspects changed.
+We've moved to Arena version 16.2 (from version 14.5 in the prior edition), which contains many new and useful features; all text and screenshots have been accordingly updated, as have all of the example files (in the Book Examples folder that's available for download as a .zip-file archive online through Connect).
 There are now additional end-of-chapter Exercises, but we've retained all of the prior Exercises using the same numbering as before so the new Exercises just continue in the numbering scheme within each chapter; many prior Exercises have been updated and improved.
-As before, solutions to the Exercises are available to instructors who've adopted the book for use in a formal course, as are PowerPoint slides that have also been updated to go along with this sixth edition.
-The most extensive changes in the book are in Chapter 10, which discusses the new Arena 14.5 capabilities for direct Read/Write from external files, as well as the Visual Designer application, which includes the Dashboarding and 3D animation tools.
-Appendix D, on downloading and installing the academic version of Arena 14.5, has also been mostly rewritten to describe the new and simplified procedures; Rockwell Automation will again provide the academic version free of charge, and there is no CD/DVD for the book.
+As before, solutions to the Exercises are available to instructors who've adopted the book for use in a formal course, as are PowerPoint slides that have also been updated to go along with this seventh edition.
+The most extensive changes in the book are in Chapters 3 and 10, which discuss the new Arena 16.2 interface and capabilities.
+Appendix D, on downloading and installing the academic version of Arena 16.2 has also been mostly rewritten to describe the new and simplified procedures; Rockwell Automation will again provide the academic version free of charge.
 Of course, all known errata from the prior edition have been corrected and implemented.